calphool/TRS80GS/README.md

 Theory of Operation
 ===================

-If you examine the schematic for the board, you can see that it's got a bunch of decoding logic, and some SPDT dip switches.
+~~If you examine the *original* schematic for the board, you can see that it's got a bunch of decoding logic, and some SPDT dip switches.
 The theory here is that I'm attaching the decoding logic to the lower half of [the expansion port's address bus](http://www.classiccmp.org/cpmarchives/trs80/mirrors/kjsl/www.kjsl.com/trs80/mod1intern.html) and using the OUT* and IN* pins to decide what we're doing.
 In this way, the port address numbers will be adjustable.
-I'm hard wiring bit zero as a toggle bit though, so really you're adjusting the 7 most significant bits, and bit zero toggles between related devices or related pins on a device.
+I'm hard wiring bit zero as a toggle bit though, so really you're adjusting the 7 most significant bits, and bit zero toggles between related devices or related pins on a device.~~

+Nope, we pivoted on the design by rev2.
+We got rid of silly things like glue logic chips and SPDT dip switches, and simply added a CPLD that manages *all* of the decoding and control signal generation.
+The code for the CPLD is now in the repo.
+So you "adjust" the addresses in code now, not with SPDT dip switches (what was I thinking?)

 TMS9118A
 --------